Choosing Your Path

 Military Path

 The Military option is a good choice, but also not for everyone.
-Regardless if you enlist or become a commissioned officer, this will be a life changing opportunity.
-Whether you join the Army, Air Force, Marine, Navy, Coast Guard, or the National Guard, you need to choose wisely.
+Regardless of whether you enlist or become a commissioned officer, this will be a life-changing opportunity.
+Whether you join the Army, Air Force, Marine Corps, Navy, Coast Guard, or the National Guard, you need to choose wisely.

 Your next steps: